r-slime/r-programming/README.md

 # r-programming

-## This is a repository for R files and projects.
+### This is a repository for R files and projects.
+Below you can see documentation for the subfolders within this repository.

 Folder | Description
 ------------- | -------------